RRHunterH/TuneIn/README.md

 ## Initialize Application

-To initialize the application, be sure all necessary packages have been installed in your package.json file.
+To initialize the application in your localhost, be sure all necessary packages have been installed in your package.json file.
 Then, open the application's integrated terminal and run:

         npm run dev

-Vite will automatically open the application on your Live Server.
+Vite will automatically open the application on your Live Server in your localhost.

 ## Future Development